xandejesus/apcstwitterbot/README.md

 	* Use bash and do stuff.
 To get started, get a twitter
 	* (It's actually generally unusable, lo siento)
 	* Cool proof of concept tho
+	* It uses a cron subroutine.
+Legit the only original feature on my end, and it's a line of code.
 ## Sources
 * Tren Black (College YouTuber): https://youtu.be/n5TgwdAbCFk
 * Tweepy Documentation: http://docs.tweepy.org/en/latest/